taylorvance/dotfiles/README.md

 Example: `.my-whole-directory` will link that directory and all of its contents (recursively) at `~/.my-whole-directory/`.

-NOTE: Any files that are in `~/.my-whole-directory/` but not in `dotfiles/home-away-from-HOME/.my-whole-directory/` will be copied to the backup folder during installation.
+NOTE: Any files that are in `~/.my-whole-directory/` but not in `dotfiles/home-away-from-HOME/.my-whole-directory/` will be backed up and removed during installation.
 If you wish to maintain untracked files in `~/.my-whole-directory/`, you must configure specific files rather than the whole directory.
-Instead of `.my-whole-directory`, enter `.my-whole-directory/file1.cfg` and `.my-whole-directory/file2.cfg`, etc.
+Instead of `.my-whole-directory`, enter `.my-whole-directory/file1.cfg` and `.my-whole-directory/file2.cfg`, for example.

 ### Forking